 Chapter Review at a Glance

-While there are many studies and projects in progress that will inform Comprehensive Plan updates through PlanSpokane 2046, a big part of any periodic update is a review and assessment of the many existing goals and policies.
-To this end, the City is undertaking a review of the current Comprehensive Plan, known as the Chapter Review process.
+While there are many studies and projects in progress that will inform Comprehensive Plan updates through PlanSpokane 2046, a big part of any periodic update is a review and assessment of the many existing goals and policies within the document.
+Known as Chapter Review, the Chapters of the Comprehensive Plan are being updated to address state requirements and community feedback, as well as streamlined to improve usability.

 What’s Happening Now